Dave McGillivray – Race Director

 David McGillivray first gained national prominence in 1978 when he ran across the United States to raise money for charity.
 Since then, McGillivray has accomplished numerous other inspirational and charitable feats, as well as earned a reputation as one of the world’s premier race directors.

-President and Founder of DMSE, Inc. – also known as DMSE Sports – the company and its 75+ consultants manage more than 30 major road races and charitable events per year.
-In addition to the TD Beach to Beacon 10K, DMSE manages the B.A.A.
-Boston Marathon, Feaster Five Thanksgiving Day Run, Harvard Pilgrim Finish at the 50 at Patriot Place, the Boston Marathon Jimmy Fund Walk and the New Balance Falmouth Road Race, to name a few.
+President and Founder of DMSE Sports – the company and its 75+ consultants manage more than 30 major road races and charitable events per year.
+In addition to the TD Beach to Beacon 10K, DMSE Sports manages the B.A.A.
+Boston Marathon, Feaster Five Thanksgiving Day Road Race, Harvard Pilgrim Finish at the 50 at Patriot Place, the Boston Marathon Jimmy Fund Walk, and the ASICS Falmouth Road Race, to name a few.

-Since 1981, DMSE has organized or consulted on more than 900 events, raising millions for charity and earning a reputation as one of the most thorough, well organized race management firms in the U.S. DMSE’s first event – the Bay State Triathlon at Wright’s Pond in Medford, Mass. – attracted 100 participants and was one of the first triathlons ever held in New England and the nation.
+Since 1981, DMSE has organized or consulted on more than 1,000 events, raising millions for charity and earning a reputation as one of the most thorough, well-organized race management firms in the U.S. DMSE Sports’ first event — the Bay State Triathlon at Wright’s Pond in Medford, MA — attracted 100 participants and was one of the first triathlons ever held in New England and the nation.
 McGillivray had competed in the 1980 Ironman Triathlon in Hawaii and brought the concept back to his native Northeast.
-A triathlete for years, McGillivray competed in eight Ironman triathlons and introduced the inspirational father-son team of Rick and Dick Hoyt to the sport.
+A triathlete for years, McGillivray competed in nine Ironman triathlons and introduced the inspirational father-son team of Rick and Dick Hoyt to the sport.
 In January of 2011, he was inducted into the USA Triathlon Hall of Fame.

-Triathlons were just the beginning for DMSE.
-As the group organized more athletic events, McGillivray and his staff quickly earned a reputation as detail minded, safety oriented and creative thinkers in the competitive arena of event management.
-In 1988, the B.A.A Boston Marathon noticed and appointed McGillivray technical director of the world-famous marathon, and in 2001 he was appointed race director – a title he holds today.
+Triathlons were just the beginning for DMSE Sports.
+As the group organized more athletic events, McGillivray and his staff quickly earned a reputation as detail-minded, safety-oriented, and creative thinkers in the competitive arena of event management.
+In 1988, the B.A.A Boston Marathon noticed and appointed McGillivray technical director of the world-famous marathon, and in 2001 he was appointed race director — a title he holds today.

-As DMSE grew, McGillivray added to his team, hand picking the best in start and finish line management, lead vehicle programs, runner registration and results, while working with local volunteers, race committees and police and fire departments to create a smooth operation come race day.
+As DMSE Sports grew, McGillivray added to his team, handpicking the best in start- and finish-line management, lead vehicle programs, runner registration and results, while working with local volunteers, race committees and police and fire departments to create a smooth operation come race day.
 So when Olympic Gold Medalist Joan Benoit Samuelson had an idea for a road race in her hometown of Cape Elizabeth, Maine, she reached out to McGillivray and his team.
 The TD Beach to Beacon 10K was launched in 1998 (then called the Peoples Heritage Bank Beach to Beacon 10K) and is now among the most popular on the U.S. road race circuit, attracting some of the world’s fastest elite athletes and drawing rave reviews from participants.

 Others noticed as well.
-From the Bellin Run in Green Bay, Wis. and the Lady Speed Stick® Women’s Half Marathon Series throughout the U.S. to Run-Walk to Home Base at Fenway Park and Run For The Dream in Williamsburg, Va., a DMSE race is known for being safe, organized, technically advanced and produced without flaws.
+From the Bellin Run in Green Bay, WI, to the Run to Home Base at Fenway Park, DMSE race is known for being safe, organized, technically advanced and produced without flaws.
 In 2000, McGillivray and his team received the prestigious Race Director of the Year award from Road Race Management.

 Below is more specific info about his athletic achievements and professional accomplishments.